PriyeshV/priyeshv.github.io/index.md

 # Updates
 2020
-- Our work on **A Unified Non-Negative Matrix Factorization Framework for Semi-Supervised Learning on Graphs** by A Mitra, P Vijayan, S Parthasarathy, and B Ravindran will appear in the Proceedings of `SIAM International Conference on Data Mining, SDM'20`. <a href="https://github.com/sonaidgr8/USS_NMF">Code</a> <br>
+- Our work on **A Unified Non-Negative Matrix Factorization Framework for Semi-Supervised Learning on Graphs** by A Mitra, <u>P Vijayan</u>, S Parthasarathy, and B Ravindran will appear in the Proceedings of `SIAM International Conference on Data Mining, SDM'20`. <a href="https://github.com/sonaidgr8/USS_NMF">Code</a> <br>

 2019
-- An extended abstract of our work, **On Incorporating Structural Information to Improve Dialogue Response Generation** by N Moghe, P Vijayan, B Ravindran, and M Khapra was presented at `EurNLP'19`.
+- An extended abstract of our work, **On Incorporating Structural Information to Improve Dialogue Response Generation** by N Moghe, <ins>P Vijayan</ins>, B Ravindran, and M Khapra was presented at `EurNLP'19`.
 - Our Work on **Learning policies for Social network discovery with Reinforcement learning** by H Kamarthi, P Vijayan, B Wilder, B Ravindran, M Tambe was presented at the `Graph Representation Learning Workshop, NeurIPS'19.`
  <a href="https://arxiv.org/pdf/1907.11625.pdf">Full Paper</a>